 Zoning laws affect every building you find, but some laws tend to be more critical than others when you’re working on a tiny home.
 The ones that you may need to be most aware of involve the following issues:

-• Ceiling Height: Many tiny houses live up to their name when it comes to ceiling heights, with some only standing as high as six feet.
+- Ceiling Height: Many tiny houses live up to their name when it comes to ceiling heights, with some only standing as high as six feet.
 Many zoning laws will bar this, citing the International Housing Law of 2012, which defines the minimum ceiling height as seven feet.

-• Usage: Along with choosing a location that’s in a residential district, it’s important to remember that the official intended use of the home as a primary residence can impact the minimums of your home’s build.
+- Usage: Along with choosing a location that’s in a residential district, it’s important to remember that the official intended use of the home as a primary residence can impact the minimums of your home’s build.
 If you want to use it as a secondary home on a primary property, chances are that zoning laws will be laxer.

-• Mobile Home Conversion: If you’re going to convert a tiny house on wheels into a permanent residence, you have to see if that’s actually legal in your jurisdiction.
+- Mobile Home Conversion: If you’re going to convert a tiny house on wheels into a permanent residence, you have to see if that’s actually legal in your jurisdiction.

-• Minimum Square Footage: Some cities actively bar tiny home living by raising the minimum square footage above the definition of a tiny home.
+- Minimum Square Footage: Some cities actively bar tiny home living by raising the minimum square footage above the definition of a tiny home.
 For example, in Burleigh County in North Dakota, the minimum legal size of a home is over 900 square feet.

-• Fire Safety: Many states and counties have specific fire safety regulations that can impact the legality of your tiny home.
+- Fire Safety: Many states and counties have specific fire safety regulations that can impact the legality of your tiny home.
 For example, New Jersey requires you to have at least two exits from every room in a home—a demanding requirement when you are planning a tiny home!

-What Can Happen If You Ignore Zoning Laws
+What Can Happen If You Ignore Zoning Laws?

-What Happens If Zoning Laws Change In Your Area?
+What Happens If Zoning Laws Change in Your Area?

+If the zoning laws change in your area, your house could potentially be condemned.
+However, this would be the case if your property's existing structures or future development plans violate these new requirements, leading to non-compliance and potential condemnation.
 A significant concern about tiny house living is that this concept is still taking root in most parts of the country.
 The majority of jurisdictions do not have a definition of a tiny home and therefore leave tiny homes in a legal gray area.

 As laws develop, there is a chance that the regulations may not bode well for tiny homes.
 What happens from there is up to the municipality, but there is some good news.
 Many areas will allow tiny homes to be “grandfathered in,” and therefore remain legal to reside in.
-However, there is a risk of having your home get condemned.
+However, there is a risk of having your tiny home condemned.

-hash-markHow Big Of A Problem Is Tiny Home Legality?
+How Big of a Problem Is Tiny Home Legality?

 How much local laws will impact your tiny home depends on where you choose to live as well as the specifics of your home.
 In many parts of the country, living in a tiny house where laws are not conducive to it (or worse, being in a “grey area” municipality) can be a significant cause of anxiety for homeowners.